-We dive into one of the world's most popular cryptocurrencies, from a simple explanation of what Ethereum is to some of the currency's uses and drawbacks (and what it has to do with cats).
+We dive into one of the world's most popular blockchain networks, from a simple explanation of what Ethereum is to some of its uses and drawbacks (and what it has to do with cats).

 What is blockchain technology?

 To understand Ethereum, you first have to understand what blockchain technology is.

 Blockchain technology offers a way for untrusted parties to reach agreement (consensus) on a common digital history (or ledger) without using a trusted intermediary.
 A common digital history is important because digital assets and transactions are, in theory, easily faked and/or duplicated.

 In simpler terms, blockchains are databases, but the key differentiator comes down to ownership.
 Public blockchains promise decentralization due to their distributed nature — anyone can read it, transact on it, or hold their own copy of the digital ledger, and no single central entity can alter past information.

 There are also private and permissioned blockchains, but these tend to serve a different purpose, such as being leveraged by enterprises to track supply chain data.
 For an in-depth look at Bitcoin and blockchain technology, check out our explainer.

 Ethereum is an open-source, decentralized blockchain.
 What sets it apart is the built-in functionality of smart contracts.
 A smart contract is essentially code that binds 2 parties to an agreement and can execute on its own, without an intermediary.